 As nicely mentioned, the range of lamps in the Growing-Range is very diverse.
 In addition to specific grow and bloom bulbs, you'll also find full spectrum bulbs and those that are in the infrared range.

 In addition, there are lamps of various designs and in many different versions.
 To give you an overview of the jungle of plant lamps, we list the most important ones for you below:

 LEDs are the most modern and efficient light sources on the market in terms of operating costs.
 They can be individually adapted to the needs of the user and thus enable precise lighting.
 Lamps with LEDs are characterized by low waste heat, but have the highest initial cost.

 Sodium vapor lamps are the classic among plant lamps.
 They are based on a gas discharge in which light is generated.
-NDL are inexpensive to purchase and tend to emit a holistic light spectrum.
-However, there are also special growth or bloom NDLs.
+HPS are inexpensive to purchase and tend to emit a holistic light spectrum.
+However, there are also special growth or bloom HPS lamps.

 Similar to HPS, metal halide lamps also use a gas discharge and achieve a high light output compared to the power used.
 Here, too, the light spectrum is usually more comprehensive.